Mariposa Grove and More!

 As a result, there's nearly a mile of accessible trails and boardwalks in the grove, so everyone can get a close look at these giant trees.
 And although there's accessible shuttle bus transportation to the grove, visitors that have a placard can also drive there.
 So yes, the new incarnation is extremely accessible.

 I have to admit that I was frustrated with the amount of time this project took, but I'm totally wowed by the results.
 And the new and improved Mariposa Grove is the main reason for the second edition of this book.

 Of course that's not the only Yosemite access improvement since the first edition of this book was released.
-One of the specialty cabins at Half Dome Village was renovated in 2018, and the upgrades included the addition of access features.
+One of the specialty cabins at Curry Village was renovated in 2018, and the upgrades included the addition of access features.
 So that's one more accessible lodging option to add to the Yosemite list.

 They've been busy down in Kings Canyon National Park too, with the addition of the new Grant Grove Restaurant, which features excellent access and a great view of Bradley Meadow.

 More good reasons for a second edition.

 I was also able to include a few more properties in the gateway cities of Mariposa, Mammoth Lakes and Visalia in this edition.